James Drake (visual artist)

+James Drake (born 1946) is an American interdisciplinary and visual artist known for his works across various mediums such as drawing, video, sculpture, photography, printmaking, and installations.
+Based in Santa Fe, New Mexico, his work examines themes related to the human condition, communication systems, and socio-political issues.

+Some of his works include the video installation "Tongue-Cut Sparrows" (1999), which explores issues of language, power, and cultural identity, and the drawing series The Anatomy of Drawing and Space (Brain Trash) (2014), a 1,242-panel exploration of human thought and experience.
+His work has been featured in exhibitions at institutions such as the Museum of Contemporary Art San Diego, the New Mexico Museum of Art, the Venice Biennale, and the Whitney Biennial.
+Drake has received several awards, including Guggenheim Fellowship and National Endowment for the Arts Grants.

 Biography

 James Drake is an interdisciplinary artist currently living and working in Santa Fe, New Mexico.
 He was born in Lubbock, Texas (1946) and earned a Masters of Fine Arts degree (1970) from the Art Center College of Design, in Los Angeles, where he studied with his mentor Lorser Feitelson.
 His drawings, video, sculpture, photography, printmaking and installations, investigate the human condition, emotions, and systems of communication, oftentimes through allegory to underscore the cyclical nature of history.
 During his time living in El Paso, Texas, issues related to the USA/Mexico border became a central theme in his body of work and the broader universal context he explores.
 The subject matter of Drake's artwork situates geo-political and social histories, as endlessly repeating narratives.
 Temporal-spatial relations are crucial to his art.
 The crossing, the transition, that most gives his work its power is that which cuts apart, yet links, the declared and the concealed, the public and the personal.